Here’s our gallery of shiplap bathroom ideas with an assortment of design styles and finishes.

 Deep and Earthy Violets – The perfect alternative for black and charcoal hues.
 Aside from the trendy psychedelic violets, earthy violets such as the forgotten paint color violet iron oxide can give that deep yet cozy look to a bedroom space.

-Violet iron oxide is one of the oldest pigments derived from the violet hermatite grounded from an iron-rich mineral.
+Violet iron oxide is one of the oldest pigments derived from the violet hematite grounded from an iron-rich mineral.

 Painted Shiplap

-Painted shiplap is made up of wooden boards that are typically painted in a solid color.
-Painted shiplap is often used in coastal or farmhouse-style homes, but can work well in any design style depending on the color and finish.
+A painted shiplap is made up of wooden boards typically painted in a solid color.
+Painted wood panels or tongue and groove boards are often used in coastal or farmhouse-style homes but can work well in any design style, depending on the color and finish.

-If you’re choosing colors for painted shiplap in your bathroom, there are various options to suit your preferred aesthetic and mood.
+If you’re choosing colors for painted wall panels in your bathroom, there are various options to suit your preferred aesthetic and mood.
 Here are some popular choices:

 White: This classic and timeless color creates a clean and bright space, making the bathroom feel more spacious.
 Additionally, white allows other elements in the bathroom, such as fixtures and accessories, to stand out.